 Canon G1 X versus Canon G1 X Mark III

-The Canon PowerShot G1 X and the Canon PowerShot G1 X Mark III are two enthusiast cameras that were announced, respectively, in January 2012 and October 2017.
+The Canon PowerShot G1 X and the Canon PowerShot G1 X Mark III are two enthusiast cameras that were revealed to the public, respectively, in January 2012 and October 2017.
 Both the G1X and the G1X Mark III are fixed lens compact cameras that are based on an 1.5-inch (G1X) and an APS-C sensor.
 The G1X has a resolution of 14.2 megapixel, whereas the G1X Mark III provides 24 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon G1 X and the Canon G1 X Mark III.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G1X – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon G1 X and the Canon G1 X Mark III is provided in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the G1X – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is somewhat smaller (5 percent) than the Canon G1 X. Moreover, the G1X Mark III is markedly lighter (25 percent) than the G1X.
 It is noteworthy in this context that the G1X Mark III is splash and dust-proof, while the G1X does not feature any corresponding weather-sealing.